 'I'm always hungry:' South Sudanese face war, now famine

-PADEAH, South Sudan - "This is the first time I've come to get food," says Myakong Mar.
+"This is the first time I've come to get food," says Myakong Mar.
 "I wasn't sure if I was going to get killed along the way."
+Having emerged from South Sudan's swamps after months in hiding, the 42-year-old mother of four sifts her frail fingers through the grains of sorghum.

 Comments